Culture is front and center for leaders who want to increase performance and strategic alignment in 2017.

 These are the findings of an extensive global study by the Hay Group division of Korn Ferry, which found that ‘driving culture change’ ranks among the top three global leadership development priorities, and suggests that leaders need to make culture change a more significant aspect of their development programs and overall leadership agenda.

-Culture is the Lifeblood of an Organization
+Culture is the Lifeblood of an Organisation

 Culture reflects the values, beliefs, and behaviors that determine how employees perform and interact with each other every day.

 Leadership development can play a vital role in helping to accelerate, reinforce and sustain culture, and culture is definitely born in the executive suite – when leaders change their behaviors, others do too.
-It’s leaders who need to define the culture, communicate it to all organizational levels, and act and behave in ways that reflect and reinforce their desired outcomes.
+It’s leaders who need to define the culture, communicate it to all organisational levels, and act and behave in ways that reflect and reinforce their desired outcomes.

 Arvinder Dhesi, a Hay Group senior client partner, stated “we believe that talent, leadership and culture are intrinsically linked, and they are crucial to strategic execution.
 It’s a mistake for leaders to believe that culture is somehow separate from themselves or a separate project.
 Everything that leaders do contributes to the culture.
 There’s no culture-neutral behavior.”